Skip to content

 The speed_limit contains the posted speed limit, if available, and can be used by mobile navigation applications to display the speed limit and possibly alert the driver when it is exceeded.

-• max_speed: If a maxspeed tag is available from OSM, that speed is used as the routing speed and the speed_limit is set to that value.
-Note that maxspeed=none is valid and means the speed limit is unlimited (as on the German Autobahn); in this case we do not set a speed based on maxspeed but rely on the default speeds based on the highway tag (see next bullet point).
+1. maxspeed tag: If a maxspeed tag is available from OSM, that speed is used as the routing speed and the speed_limit is set to that value.
+Note that maxspeed=none is valid and means the speed limit is unlimited (as on the German Autobahn); in this case we do not set a speed based on maxspeed but rely on the default speeds based on the highway tag (see next item).

-• highway: If there is no maxspeed or maxspeed=none tag, then speed is based on the OSM highway tag.
-There are a default set of speeds for each highway tag.
-Note that future work involves implementing country-specific default speeds for highway tags.
+2. highway tag: If there is no maxspeed or maxspeed=none tag, then speed is based on the OSM highway tag.
+Initial defaults are set in lua/graph.lua (the default_speed table).

 The speed_type attribute defines whether the assigned routing speed is from a speed limit or based on the highway tag.